smndev/nct-templates/README.md

 - No two tokens can have the same name
 - Only the owner of the token can change the name: guaranteed by making the “ownerOf” query to the NFT contract

-In this example, the ``NAME_CHANGE_PRICE NCT`` sets the NCT quantity  that must be burned to change the name.
+In this example, the ``NAME_CHANGE_PRICE`` sets the NCT quantity  that must be burned to change the name.
-This price can be changed to suit the project’s needs.
+This policy can be changed to suit the needs of the project.
 Please remember that the number of decimal places in the NCT contract is 18.